-We’re witnessing a fascinating shift in artificial intelligence.
-One that moves beyond content generation toward autonomous action.
+We’re witnessing a fascinating shift in artificial intelligence (AI), One that moves beyond content generation toward autonomous action.

-Generative AI (gen AI), like GPT or Claude, has shown the world what machines can do with language, image, and code generation.
-But that has now led us to ask “Great!
+Generative AI (gen AI), powered by large language models like GPT or Claude, has shown the world what generative AI tools can do with language, image, and code.
+But that has now led us to ask: “Great!
 But what’s next?”
-And more importantly, “How do we turn all this AI output into a real, operational outcome?”
+And more importantly: “How do we turn all this AI output into a real, operational outcome?”

 That’s where agentic AI comes in.

-If gen AI retrieves and generates a response to us contextually, agentic AI takes it to the next level by getting thighs done.
-It takes the information and leverages it into a process to drive an outcome.
-Agentic AI is capable of reasoning, taking initiative, and executing tasks across systems without constant human prompts.
+If gen AI retrieves and generates a response contextually, agentic AI takes it to the next level by getting things done.
+It takes information and leverages it into a process to drive an outcome.
+Agentic AI is capable of reasoning, decision making, taking initiative, and executing tasks across systems with minimal human input.

 Not quite.

 Generative AI is a type of artificial intelligence that creates novel content based on patterns learned from existing data.
-It uses deep learning models to create content—text, images, video, audio, and even software code—with a prompt.
-It learns from huge piles of data and generates content by identifying patterns within that data.
+Using deep learning and large language models, it generates text, images, video, audio, and even software code with a prompt.
+By analysing vast amounts of information, generative AI tools produce outputs by identifying patterns within that data.

-While agentic AI builds on generative models, it's more than just a smarter chatbot or a better text generator.
+While agentic AI builds on generative models, it’s more than just a smarter chatbot or an advanced text generator.

-Agentic AI operates autonomously by interpreting inputs, making choices, and executing actions independently of human guidance.
-This agent-based approach allows AI to move beyond singular tasks and help with a wider variety of tasks.
+Agentic AI operates with minimal human oversight, interpreting inputs, making choices, and executing actions independently.
+This agent-based approach allows AI to move beyond singular outputs and support broader business processes.

-For example, AI agents can be used in complex tasks like invoice processing, handling customer requests, and making product recommendations.
+For example, AI agents can be applied to complex tasks like invoice processing, handling customer service inquiries, and making product recommendations.

-Where generative AI excels at generating content, agentic AI is designed to act.
-It makes decisions, takes initiative, works toward goals, and interacts with tools, data, and humans.
+Where generative AI excels at content creation, agentic AI systems are designed to act.
+They make decisions, take initiative, work toward goals, and interact with tools, data analysis, and humans.

-Now that you know what gen AI and agentic AI are, let’s look at some important differences between them.
+Now that you know what gen AI and agentic AI are, let’s look at some key differences between them.

 TL;DR: Agentic AI vs Generative AI